bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 ### Special library and header customizations
 After the libraries and headers are copied over we need to make a slight modification to **usr/lib/libc.so** and **usr/lib/libpthread.so**.
-These files are text files that contain the names of other libraries but they contain references to the absolute paths /lib and /usr/lib that will not work in our build environment.
+These are text files that contain the names of other libraries to load but they contain references to the absolute paths /lib and /usr/lib that will not work in our build environment.
 Manually edit these files to remove these paths or run the following commands in the sc-libs directory to automatically remove them.

     sed -i.orig -e 's#\(/usr\|/lib/\)##g' usr/lib/libc.so